carlossss111/osuhighscore/README.md

 1. Setup the hardware.
 2. Download this software.
 3. Rename "yourcodeshere.h" to "wificodes.h".
 4. Edit the file from the previous step.
-The API key can querystring can be tested by appending them to osu.ppy.sh and putting the resulting string into a browser.
+The API key and querystring can be tested by appending them to osu.ppy.sh and putting the resulting string into a browser.
 A JSON file should be returned.
 ```objectiveC
 char ssid[] = "YOUR WIFI SSID HERE";
 char pass[] = "YOUR WIFI PASSWORD HERE";